Pancit Malabon recipe is a popular Filipino noodle dish that use thick noodles with sauce already mixed in and topped with seafood and sliced eggs.

 - Slowly pour cornstarch mixture while stirring constantly until sauce turns thick.
 Let it simmer for 3 minutes and continue stirring.
 Note: Make more cornstarch mixture if sauce is still not thick.

-- Add 1 cup of ground pork rind or cracklings.
-Mix well.
+- Quickly add 1 cup of ground pork rind or cracklings.
+Mix well and transfer noodle mixture right away in a serving platter to keep cracklings crunchy.

-- Garnish the top of noodles with shrimp, squid, green onions, eggs and tinapa flakes.
+- Garnish with shrimp, squid, green onions, eggs and tinapa flakes.

 - Serve with roasted garlic, green onions, lemon and fish sauce.